About Achieve Together

 - We engaged the Berkeley units in dialogue, readiness planning, presentations, and a train-the-trainer program to support effective change management and program incorporation.

-- We've made strides to further enable inclusion and belonging at Berkeley by including behavioal and performance indicators within the Achievement Criteria.
+- We've made strides to further enable inclusion and belonging at Berkeley by including behavioral and performance indicators within the Achievement Criteria.

 Getting started isn't easy.
 The biggest challenge is creating a new mindset around performance.
 The Berkeley People & Culture team is focusing heavily in change support to help units take ownership of the new check-in process.
 Through resources and trainings, everyone can have a better understanding of Achieve Together, in which employees welcome ongoing feedback, act upon it, and offer their own ideas for their growth and development.